 This innovative course, in terms of design and delivery, represents collaborative practice between three very different institutions – an acting conservatoire, a university renowned for excellent partnership work and an FE College recognised for excellence in the delivery of undergraduate programmes through the award of TEF Gold in 2017.
 The course will draw on this rich collaboration, and foster new forms of knowledge and practice and encourage innovative delivery, learning and teaching strategies.

 This accelerated degree course is delivered by Leicester College faculty members at The Sue Townsend Theatre in Leicester.
 The course is validated and awarded by DMU.
 The BA (Hons) Acting (Creative Performance Practice) has been designed collaboratively between Leicester College and The Academy of Live and Recorded Arts, who support and endorse the programme.

 • A curriculum of classes in film, TV and stage acting in a range of genres

-• Supporting classes in voice, movement and relevant skills
+• Supporting classes in voice, movement, dance and stage combat

 • An insight into the professional requirements of working actors

 • Preparation for further study, professional work and audition technique